Is Sticker Time! - Little Cathedral Is Sticker Time! - Little Cathedral

 Is Sticker Time!

-Today you will learn the most basic and fundamental concepts and procedures of stickers based on my experiences!
+Today you will learn the most basic and fundamental concepts, materials, upgrades, and procedures of stickers based on my experiences!

 What Medium Should I Use?

 Knowing the types of mediums for your stickers is an essential step.
-During my adventures on Office Depot and eBay I started to experiment with bundles of vinyl papers.
+During my adventures on Office Depot and eBay, I started to experiment with bundles of vinyl papers.
 I learned that the basic vinyl papers are: Vinyl Glossy, Clear Vinyl, and White Matte Vinyl.
+If you like to know about the basic information of paper (noy vinyl) and what details you should take into consideration, read this post.

 You can make your stickers with so many alternatives.